apptainer/apptainer-userdocs/build_env.rst

 To reclaim space used by the {Singularity} cache, use ``singularity cache clean``.

-By default ``singularity cache clean`` will remove all cache entries, after asking you to confirm:
+By default ``apptainer cache clean`` will remove all cache entries, after asking you to confirm:

 .. code::